Financial-Times/tapper/README.md

 end
 ```

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed
-by adding `tapper` to your list of dependencies in `mix.exs`:
+For release versions, the package can be installed by adding `tapper` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do